hernantz/blog/content/its-the-competition-stupid.md

 interpretation, if no reliable metrics are provided.

-Something we can do to mitigate this is to agree on a set of artificial impositions and metrics that we are all going to live by and that are better, to our understanding, for the kind of society we want to live in.
-While these arbitrary rules cannot be agreed universally, ideally, we would have the capability to be part of their selection somehow.
+Something we can do to mitigate this is to agree on a set of artificial impositions and metrics that we are all going to live by.
+Rules of the game, if you will, that are better, to our understanding, for the kind of society we want to live in.

+While these arbitrary rules might come from traditions, the constitution, moral conventions or even cientific papers, they cannot be agreed universally, nor will they be perfect.
+Ideally we would have the capability to be part of their selection and later fine tuning somehow.

 COMMENT HOW NATURE WORKS HERE.

 ## Public enemy number one

 I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply (a.k.a forced colectivism).
 Goverments have the power of law enforcement, which other organizations don't.